 It is also possible for the same rough crystal to be used to create 2 ideal cut stones weighing 1.00 carat and 0.90 carats instead.
 In contrast, these 2 diamonds could only sell for a total of $22,000 even though they have better optical performance.

-Besides the higher market value the first option presents, the “good” cut diamonds are cheaper to produce because less time and skilled labor is needed on the polishing table.
-Logically speaking, which option would you take if you were the business owner?
+Besides the higher market value the first option presents, the “good” cut diamonds are cheaper to produce because less time and skilled labor are needed on the polishing table.
+Economically speaking, which option would you take if you were the business owner?

 Sometimes, the cutter’s decisions are influenced by material flaws and the intrinsic shape of the rough diamond.
 For example, the location of inclusions in a rough can force cutters to polish the diamond in a particular manner such that the inclusions get removed.